 Sometimes referred to as real time monitoring, it is geared at gaining as much information as possible without influencing its process.
 It helps to troubleshoot problems when they occur and try to solve it even before the client picks up his phone to send a distress call.
 The software should be able to diagnose points of distress on the production, distribution and delivery of goods and services.

 In a large web-based interaction, the software discovers faults before customers encounter them while identifying which components of the system are causing these difficulties.
 Discovering the components is one thing.
-But returning them back to normal functioning is more important.
+But returning them back to normal functioning is more important. get the latest updates on user experience tools.

 Suggestion Box is No Longer Effective